not-the-twiggs-youre-looking-for/twiggs-digital-garden/src/site/notes/01_Navigation/Blog/Unsorted/How I organize my Vault and blog.md

 The main purpose is to minimize the amount of variables as little as possible and keep it as vanilla obsidian as possible, whenever they release new features I suppose I start using them as well.

 ### Tags Are not Good Topic Organizers
-The problem with having tags as a note system is that it still does is categorizes them and are not linked in context because [[Notes Need to Be Deeply Interlinked and Easily Discoverable](../../../02-Working%20on/Atomic%20Notes/Notes%20Need%20to%20Be%20Deeply%20Interlinked%20and%20Easily%20Discoverable.md).
+The problem with having tags as a note system is that it still does is categorizes them and are not linked in context because [[02-Working on/Atomic Notes/Notes Need to Be Deeply Interlinked and Easily Discoverable\|Notes Need to Be Deeply Interlinked and Easily Discoverable]].
 Andy M

 By linking notes together directly, not as topic linkers: wikilinks do that within context as I am primarily with Atomic Notes as ad-hoc language shorthands.